Warehouse Barcode Systems: Setup and Best Practices

 - Fishbowl, SKULabs, ShipHero

-- Support receiving, putaway, picking, shipping workflows
+- Support receiving, putaway, picking, and shipping workflows

 - Integration with e-commerce platforms and shipping carriers